Chief Executive Officer

 Head of Business Development

-Jim is responsible for expanding and creating new business and monetization opportunities for FanDragon.
+Jim is responsible for leading the team that creates and expands new business and monetization opportunities for FanDragon.
 A seasoned tech-media executive, Jim brings 15 years of executive sales and corporate development experience to the team.
 Prior to FanDragon, he served as Vice President of Audience Growth and Senior Director of Corporate Development at RockYou, a Silicon Valley-based media and tech company.
 While at RockYou, Jim spearheaded strategic partnership and acquisition opportunities and was responsible for identifying, negotiating, and running diligence on multiple deals in parallel.
 At the height of this growth, he and his team closed and on-boarded thirteen M&A transactions in under two years, and in doing so, took the company to profitability and exponentially scaled revenue.

 Jim takes tremendous pride in his work ethic as well as the integrity with which he conducts both his professional and personal life.
 A devoted husband and new father, he is an avid lover of sports, travel and the outdoors.
 Jim holds a Business/Finance degree from Carnegie Mellon University, where he was also a member of the Tartans Men’s Basketball Team.